ikiskin/UNIQ-deepmind/session_2_task_list.md

 **1. Visualise the difference between a data sample (or the full training dataset) before and after applying the StandardScaler transform.
 What does it do?
 You may use `plot.imshow()` to help you with visualisation.
 You may also access the variables stored by `StandardScaler` with `scaler.mean_` and `scaler.var_`**

+Please also consider on which dataset(s) (e.g. Train/Test) you will want to _compute_ the transform, and on which you will want to _apply_ the transform.

 ---